fido-device-onboard/docs-fidoiot/docs/implementation-references/manufacturer-guide.md

 Set up the device to run the FDO DI protocol (refer to device specific documentation for details).
 Run DI on the device against the manufacturer component sample.
 You can use any value for the device serial no at this point.
 For a production scenario, see [Device Serial No](device-mfg-info.md) for details.
 Use the REST APIs (or a database management tool) to view and confirm the ownership voucher has been created.

 ## Production Deployment
-A production deployment requires requires all steps of an evaluation deployment with the addition of integration with the manufacturing business systems.
+A production deployment requires all steps of an evaluation deployment with the addition of integration with the manufacturing business systems.
 In addition, the manufacturer component sample is just a sample and will require further enchancements to make it production worthy.

 ### Device Serial No
 Since a device identifier (typically, a serial no) is required for the DI protocol, it is recommended that there be some programmatic mechanism to determine the serial no of a device.
 This value can then be passed to the FDO client software to be encorporated into the appropriate DI message.
 This may require modifications to your existing manufacturing workflow.